Learn the science and art of “Surgery without Instruments”

 - A certificate recognizing you as a ‘Certified Yoga Teacher’ (CYT).

-This course is organized into 5 intensive modules spread over a period of 36 months.
-Modules 1 & 2 are two week intensives, Modules 3-5 are three week intensives.
+This course is organized into 3 intensive (4-week) modules spread over a period of 36 months.

 RYT-200 may be acceptable, but if it is not in the tradition of Sri T. Krishnamacharya, additional training (Yoga Prayogam) will be required.